-To the extent that the underwriters sell more than 4,000,000 shares of common stock, the underwriters have an option to purchase up to an additional 600,000 shares from us at the public offering price, less the underwriting discounts and commissions.
+To the extent that the underwriters sell more than shares of common stock, the underwriters have an option to purchase up shares from us at the public offering price, less the underwriting discounts and commissions. to an additional

-The underwriters expect to deliver the shares against payment in New York, New York on January 25, 2021.
+The underwriters expect to deliver the shares against payment in New York, New York on , 2021.